jennguyen1/nhuyhoa/_posts/2016-03-28-Linux-Basics.md

 # add an & at the end of command
 sh filename.sh >> output.txt &

-# check on currently running background commands
+# check on currently running background commands; for current user
 top
+top u username

 # push to background after starting
 sh filename.sh >> output.txt
 # do cntrl + z
 bg

+# run regularly in background: crontab, check online for documentation of how to run regularly
+crontab -e
+# edit crontab file with commands to use
+crontab -l

+# run regularly in background: watch
+watch -n secs cmd
 {% endhighlight %}

 # Shell Scripting